Carbon nanocone: Observation

-Electron microscopy observations do confirm the model prediction of discrete cone angles.
-Two experimental artifacts must be considered though: (i) charging of the poorly conducting carbon samples under electron beam, which blurs the images and (ii) that electron microscopy observations at a fixed sample tilt only yield a two-dimensional projection whereas a 3D shape is required.
-The first obstacle is overcome by coating the cones with a metal layer of a few nanometers thickness.
+Electron microscopy observations confirm the model prediction of discrete cone angles, though two experimental artifacts must be considered: charging of the poorly-conducting carbon samples under electron beam, which blurs the images, and that electron microscopy observations at a fixed sample tilt only yield a two-dimensional projection whereas a 3D shape is required.
+The first obstacle is overcome by coating the cones with a metal layer a few nanometers thick.
 The second problem is solved through a geometrical shape analysis.
 Combined with significant statistics on the number of cones, it yields semi-discrete apex angles.
 Their values deviate from prediction by about 10% due to the limited measurement accuracy and slight variation of the cone thickness along its length.

-The absolute value of the cone wall thickness varies between 10 and 30 nm, but can be as large as 80 nm for some nanocones.
+The cone wall thickness varies between 10 and 30 nm, but can be as large as 80 nm for some nanocones.
 To elucidate the structure of the cone walls, electron diffraction patterns were recorded at different cone orientations.
-Their analysis suggests that the walls contain 10–30% of ordered material covered with amorphous carbon.
-High-resolution electron microscopy reveals that the ordered phase consists of nearly parallel layers of graphene.
-The amorphous fraction can be converted into well-ordered graphite by annealing the cones at temperatures about 2700 °C.
+Their analysis suggests that the walls contain 10–30% ordered material covered with amorphous carbon.
+High-resolution electron microscopy reveals that the ordered phase consists of nearly-parallel layers of graphene.
+The amorphous fraction can be converted into well-ordered graphite by annealing the cones at temperatures near 2700 °C.

 The remarkable feature of the open carbon nanocones produced by the CBH process is their almost ideal shape, with straight walls and circular bases.
 Non-ideal cones are also observed, but these are exceptions.
-One such deviation was a "double" cone, which appeared as if a cone started to grow from its tip with a certain apex angle (e.g. 84°), but then abruptly changed the apex angle (e.g. to 39°) in a single point on its surface, thus producing a break in the observed cross-section of the cone.
+One such deviation was a "double" cone, which appeared as if a cone started to grow from its tip with a certain apex angle (e.g. 84°), but then abruptly changed the apex angle (e.g. to 39°) at a single point on its surface, thus producing a break in the observed cross-section of the cone.
 Another anomaly was a cone with the apex extended from a point to a line segment, as in the expanded coffee filter (flat form is shown in the picture).

 Other cones

 Carbon cones have also been observed, since 1968 or even earlier, on the surface of naturally occurring graphite.
 Their bases are attached to the graphite and their height varies between less than 1 and 40 micrometers.
-Their walls are often curved and are less regular than those of the laboratory made nanocones.
-The distribution of their apex angle also shows a strong feature at 60°, but other expected peaks, at 20° and 40°, are much weaker and the distribution is somewhat broader for large angles.
+Their walls are often curved and are less regular than those of the laboratory-made nanocones.
+The distribution of their apex angle also shows a strong feature at 60°, but other expected peaks, at 20° and 40°, are much weaker, and the distribution is somewhat broader for large angles.
 This difference is attributed to the different wall structure of the natural cones.
 Those walls are relatively irregular and contain numerous line defects (positive-wedge disclinations).
 This breaks down the angular requirement for a seamless cone and therefore broadens the angular distribution.